-UNILAG Graduate Who Couldn’t Show Her Father Her First Semester Result Trends, Flaunts Her CGPA
+UNILAG Graduate Who Couldn’t Show Her Father Her First Semester Result Trends, Flaunts CGPA

-UNILAG Graduate Who Couldn’t Show Her Father Her First Semester Result Trends, Flaunts Her CGPA
+UNILAG Graduate Who Couldn’t Show Her Father Her First Semester Result Trends, Flaunts CGPA

-• The individual explained that she had burst into tears and felt very disappointed when she saw her first semester result
+• The individual explained that she had burst into tears and felt very disappointed when she saw her first semester results

-• She explained what she did afterward and celebrates her graduation from the uni while also flaunting her CGPA
+• She explained what she did afterwards and celebrated her graduation while also flaunting her CGPA

 A graduate of the University of Lagos (UNILAG) who burst into tears after seeing her first semester results has celebrated online and proudly showed off the CGPA she graduated with.

-Miracle Ogunleye, in her post, explained that when she saw her very first semester result, she felt disappointed and couldn’t show it to her father, as it made her shed tears.
+Miracle Ogunleye, in a social media post, explained that when she saw her first semester result, she felt disappointed and couldn’t show it to her father because it made her cry.

 Source: Twitter